moinkhanif/restaurantPage/README.md

 ## About the project

-This project was created with JavaScript with tabbed feature so that the information of the current page would appear based on the nav item clicked.
+This project was created with JavaScript with a tabbed feature so that the information of the current page would appear based on the nav item clicked.

 ## Project specifications